tgr/gerrit-avatar-uploader/README.md

 # gerrit-avatar-uploader
-Tool for easy uploading of avatar images to Wikimedia Gerrit
+Tool for easy uploading of avatar images to Wikimedia Gerrit.